See all articles

 end

-It might look correct at first, but you should avoid that kind of implementation.
+It might look correct initially, but you should avoid that kind of implementation.
 Sure, it solves your problem with the `nil` value, but it also generates a new issue.
-The `include_processing_payments` instance variable will always be evaluated to true, even if you pass `false` instead of `nil` as argument.
+The `include_processing_payments` instance variable will always be evaluated as true, even if you pass `false` instead of `nil` as an argument.

 Boolean arguments can be tricky.

-That’s why you should always take extra care when passing them in your code.
-Just make sure to choose the right implementation method, so you won’t encounter any problems when assigning default values from boolean arguments.
+That's why you should always take extra care when passing them in your code.
+Just choose the proper implementation method to avoid problems when assigning default values from boolean arguments .If you are encountering issues, need help in resolving technical issues, or need additional Ruby on Rails experts to team up with your team - contact us.

 Read Similar Articles